 After loading the excavating machine onto the vehicle, properly secure the equipment.
 First, lower the equipment’s boom, blade, bucket, or any attachment to the trailer’s floor and stop its engine by applying the vehicle’s parking brake.

-Ensure that all doors and covers are locked before the transport.
-Cradles, chocks (on front and rear wheels), wedges, or any other blocks must be placed behind and in front of each track to prevent them from shifting or rolling during transportation.
+Ensure that all doors and covers are locked before the hauling.
+Cradles, chocks (on front and rear wheels), wedges, or any other blocks must be placed behind and in front of each track to prevent them from shifting or rolling during relocation.

 Ensure no mud, dirt, or debris is attached to the machine.
 Securely attach tie-downs (in front and rear positions), following the recommended tie-down procedures indicated in your equipment’s Operation and Maintenance Manual.